anarchitech/classimp/README.md

 # classimp

 [Common Lisp](https://common-lisp.net/) / [CFFI](https://common-lisp.net/project/cffi/) bindings for the [Open Asset Import Library](http://www.assimp.org/).
 Github repo [here.](https://github.com/assimp/assimp)

 **This fork currently supports libassimp4.1.
-Versions below this are not supported.
-If you need 3.0-3.3 support clone or fork the original repo.**
+Versions below this are not supported.**

+**If you need 3.0-3.3 support only**, clone or fork the [original repo.](https://github.com/3b/classimp).

+**If you are running a mix of versions** in your lab that require 3.0-4.1, try using [detvdl's](https://github.com/detvdl/classimp) flavor that's been sitting as a PR in the main repo for 2+ years now with no merge.
+(For 'reasons' we had no need/interest in supporting older versions for our purposes.)

 Version to support is determined by querying c library at compile time (or load if not previously compiled), with errors if versions don't match at load or